aiforged/docs/docs/services/object-detection/google-object-detection.md

 | Password                | Optional | No        | Used for service authentication (can be set per document).            |
 | RemoveComments          | Optional | No        | Remove human comments from documents before processing.               |

-{% hint style="info" %}
+!!! info
     Tip: Start with the default settings.
 Only adjust advanced options if needed for custom workflows or integrations.
-{% endhint %}

 ***